ome of the world’s leading agrifood companies are behind a high-level call to re-invent capitalism and transform food systems.

 The collaboration began 10 years ago, and this week, it was revealed that efforts at transformation so far had largely failed.
 In the meantime, the need for change had only become more urgent.

-In the report’s forward the signatories say, “We need to reinvent the model of capitalism that we have grown up with, so it rewards value creation, not value extraction.
+In the report’s forward the signatories say, “We need to re-invent capitalism that we have grown up with, so it rewards value creation, not value extraction.
 We must make our businesses more resilient and adaptable to the disruptions that inevitably lie ahead.
 And we must think regeneratively, moving beyond a doing no harm mindset to one in which we enable our social, environmental and economic systems to heal and thrive.“

 At the launch conference, Magdi Batato, Executive Vice President at Nestlé, said, “What’s good for you is good for the planet.
 Diets will need to shift to more climate friendly ones and more sustainable… we need to do dairy in a more sustainable way.